-The first is that this car has nothing to do with Stepaahnski and Hatton.
+The first is that this car has nothing to do with Stefansky and Hatton.
 The body shell probably came out of the same mold, but that is the only similarity between the two cars.
 Perhaps the car raced locally and did not achieve much success.
 Maybe it was never finished.
 Maybe if you peek under a tarp inside a barn somewhere in South-Eastern Michigan, you’ll find a decaying fiberglass shell riding draped over some rusty chassis rails.

-The final scenario is that someone got a good start on a home-made funny car, but couldn’t complete it.
-They might have lost interest, got married, got divorced, lost their job, run out of money, got drafted; there a thousand reasons while someone would sell a race car before it is complete.
+The final scenario is that someone got a good start on a homemade funny car, but couldn’t complete it.
+They might have lost interest, got married, got divorced, lost their job, run out of money, got drafted; there are a thousand reasons while someone would sell a race car before it is complete.
 Perhaps this car was put up for sale and Stefansky or Hatton decided the body shell would be perfect for the Ford funny car they were building.
 So they bought just the body and adapted it to a Logghe style chassis.

 After 44 years, I still don’t know who built this funny car